 I learned very early in my travels that the people of a country can drastically affect your experience there.
 I absolutely fell in love with the locals during my first visit to Ecuador for a volunteer service trip.
 I had never felt more welcomed and embraced by people I barely knew.
 I quickly became interested in the Latin American region as a whole and planned a trip to Costa Rica soon after.
 I was amazed at how seeing wildlife in the dense rainforest can make you feel just like a little child again.
 I have been recruiting friends and family to visit Latin America for years now and feel so lucky to be able to do so professionally as an Audley specialist.

-Start planning your tailor-made trip with David by calling
+Start planning your tailor-made trip with David

 Q&A with David

 What’s the best local dish you’ve tasted?

 I absolutely love the traditional breakfast of Costa Rica.
 The meal revolves around gallo pinto which is a combination of black beans, rice, peppers and onions, with a touch of the local hot sauce, Lizano.
 It is usually accompanied by eggs, fresh fruit, avocado, cheese, corn fritters and a deliciously sweet grilled plantain to finish.
 You’ll find this traditional breakfast on most typical menus and you really shouldn’t leave the country without trying it.
 It’s a great start to a day and will set you up for any amount of exploring.

 What’s your most vivid travel moment?